V4Fire/Core/src/core/data/README.md

 #### Encoders

-The encoder is a subtype of a middleware function, but unlike the simple middleware, the encoder must return a value and provide it to another encoder or a request, which means that a sequence of encoders are tied with an order of following.
+The encoder is a subtype of a middleware function, but unlike the simple middleware, the encoder must return a value and provide it to another encoder or a request, which means that a sequence of encoders is tied with the following order.
-Encoders are using to convert data to another format before submitting it to a request.
+Encoders are using to convert data to another format before submitting it.
 For example, your server demands that all request data must be represented as a protobuf value.

 ```js